SJECollins/ci-pp1-hoggy-hospital/README.md

 - The hero images were chosen for being large quality, close up images.
 The positioning of the hedgehogs in the images gives the impression of them approaching or looking to the headings in the hero sections.
 - Linear-gradients were applied in the CSS to the background image on the Why Help Hedgehogs section of the index age and the background image of the contact page.
 This improved readability of the text over the images but still allowed them to be viewed clearly.
 - The images used on the website were edited in Gimp and exported as webp to reduce size.
 The large background of the contact page was compressed using TinyPNG to improve performance.
+- Where necessary, background colours are set in case the large background images do not load.

 ### Colour
 The colours used were sampled from the hero image on the index page.
 They include a dark brown, dark red, green, light yellow and off-white.
 A black was used for text that was chosen separately.
 The colours were chosen to convey an overall earthy and natural feel.
 Several were tested for readability until the final selection were decided.
 It was decided not to use to many or too vibrant colours and to allow the imagery to be the focus.